Navigating the Resort

 Dining at Lincoln Peak

-Clay Brook Hotel and Residences located at Lincoln Peak is home to our premiere restaurant, Rumble’s Kitchen, where you can get table service all day long in the winter.
+Clay Brook Hotel and Residences located at Lincoln Peak is home to our premiere restaurant, Rumble’s Bistro & Bar, where you can get table service all day long in the winter.
 Our newly renovated Lincoln Peak Courtyard is where you will find the best après scene on weekends and holidays complete with fire pits, pizza oven, live music, outdoor Umbrella Bar, s’mores, hot cider, Nomad Coffee (the only place you will find a proper espresso or cappuccino), Waffle Cabin and more.

 Additional dining options include the Gate House Cafeteria (don’t miss their Noodle Bowl, yum), the Valley House Cafeteria (we like bowls at Sugarbush so be sure to try their Sushi Bowl, delish), Castlerock Pub with its signature selection of Vermont craft beers on tap, the Valley House Wunderbar - Vermont’s first ski bar and home to Emily’s ‘earn your chug’ mug club and the Skinny Pancake, a Vermont creperie.
 If you find yourself up mountain, be sure to pop into Allyn’s Lodge for Petey’s famous PB&J. Our Sugarbush Restaurants are also proud members of 1% for the Planet.